Last updated: April 2026 |

 Self-defense keychain laws are a patchwork of federal rules, state statutes, city ordinances, and private property policies.
 Personal alarms and kubotans tend to be the simplest and most widely accepted options.
 Pepper spray is legal nationwide but comes with important size, age, and purchase rules.
 Stun devices and knuckle-style keychains are often the most heavily regulated and can bring serious consequences if carried in the wrong place.

 The bottom line: carry legally, use responsibly, and stay informed.
-A few minutes of research can prevent fines, confiscation, or worse.
+A few minutes of research today can prevent fines, confiscation, or worse.

-Self-Defense Laws & Restrictions (2025)
+- Full Self-Defense Laws & Restrictions Hub (2026)